-Estimated Payment and Benefits Upon Termination or Change of Control
+Estimated Payment and Benefits Upon Termination, Retirement or Change of Control

-The amount of compensation and benefits payable to each named executive officer who was employed on December 31, 2021 under our current employment agreements in various termination and change in control situations has been estimated in the tables below.
-The value of the equity vesting acceleration was calculated for each of the tables below based on the assumption that the change in control and the named executive officer's employment termination occurred on December 31, 2021.
-The per share closing price of the Company's stock on the Nasdaq Global Market as of December 31, 2021 was \$118.24, which was used as the value of a share of the Company's stock in the change in control for the calculations below.
-The value of the option vesting acceleration was calculated by multiplying the number of shares underlying unvested options subject to vesting acceleration as of December 31, 2021, by the difference between the per share closing price of the Company's stock as of December 31, 2021, and the per share exercise price for such shares underlying unvested options.
+The amount of compensation and benefits payable to each named executive officer under our current employment agreements in various termination and change in control situations has been estimated in the tables below.
+The value of the equity vesting acceleration was calculated for each of the tables below based on the assumption that the change in control and the named executive officer's employment termination occurred on December 31, 2022.
+The per share closing price of the Company's stock on the Nasdaq Global Market as of December 30, 2022, the last trading day of 2022, was \$34.89, which was used as the value of a share of the Company's stock in the change in control for the calculations below.
+The value of the option vesting acceleration was calculated by multiplying the number of shares underlying unvested options subject to vesting acceleration as of December 31, 2022, by the positive difference, if any, between the per share closing price of the Company's stock as of December 30, 2022, and the per share exercise price for such shares underlying unvested options.